Amazon echo alexa

 Listening and watching, smart devices have left some of us very uncomfortable

-Think you're the only one concerned about whether Alexa is dropping in on your life?
+Are you the only one concerned about whether Alexa is dropping in on your life?
 A recent study from Blue Fountain Media, a digital marketing group out of New York, should make you feel less alone.
-The agency ran a survey to take a look at privacy concerns as the new General Data Protection Regulations in the EU took hold.
-They found that 5 percent of those who own Alexa devices, tossed them, because of concern around their enabled microphone.
+The agency ran a survey to examine privacy concerns as the new General Data Protection Regulations in the EU took hold.
+They found that 5 percent of those who own Alexa devices tossed them because of concern about their enabled microphone.

 While adoption of these devices remain high — tens of millions of Alexa devices alone have been sold — not everyone is keen on the trade off between the services these products provide and the privacy people may feel they're losing.